Murder of Escolastica Harrison: 2024

-Three years after the postponement of Gutierrez's execution, a fresh death warrant was issued for the sixth time for Gutierrez on April 16, 2024, scheduling his execution to take place on July 17, 2024.
+Three years after the last postponement of Gutierrez's execution, a fresh death warrant was issued for the sixth time for Gutierrez on April 16, 2024, scheduling his execution to take place on July 17, 2024.
 After this, Gutierrez appealed once more to seek a stay of execution, stating that he should be given a DNA testing to prove his innocence.
 His lawyers argued that the multiple specimens of evidence, including the nail scrapings extracted from Harrison, a loose hair wrapped around one of her fingers and various blood samples from the interior of her house, were untested and it might be crucial to ascertain whether he was innocent of the crime.

 On July 17, 2024, about 20 minutes before the scheduled timing of Gutierrez's execution, the U.S. Supreme Court granted Gutierrez a stay of execution to allow him more time to argue about the validity of his conviction and his request for DNA testing to corroborate his arguments of innocence.

 Legal experts noted that with reference to Gutierrez's case, it was an unusual outcome since the U.S. Supreme Court rarely granted a stay of execution at the 11th hour before a death sentence was set to be carried out.
 In response to the stay of execution, the victim's nephew Alex Hernandez was devastated at the turn of events as he desperately wanted closure and the postponement of Gutierrez's execution prolonged his sadness and pain of losing his aunt to someone she befriended.

 On October 4, 2024, the U.S. Supreme Court had scheduled a hearing to review the case of Gutierrez.
 The prosecution had responded to the motion that Gutierrez's request for DNA tests was a tactical ploy to delay his execution and delay tactic and pointed out that there were other pieces of evidence to substantiate Gutierrez's conviction, including his admission to the planning of the robbery and his presence at the time of the murder.

 On February 24, 2025, the U.S. Supreme Court heard the appeal of Gutierrez, although the judges were divided in their thoughts over the need for Gutierrez to undergo DNA testing to prove his claims of innocence.
 On June 26, the Supreme Court granted Gutierrez's appeal allowing him to seek further DNA testing.